rust-lang/book/src/ch04-01-ownership.md

 Figure 4-3: Another possibility for what `s2 = s1` might do, if Rust chose to copy heap data as well.

-Earlier, we said that when a binding goes out of scope, Rust will automatically call the `drop` function and clean up the heap memory for that binding.
+Earlier, we said that when a variable goes out of scope, Rust will automatically call the `drop` function and clean up the heap memory for that variable.
 But in figure 4-2, we see both data pointers pointing to the same location.
 This is a problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
 This is known as a *double free* error and is one of the memory